BohdanLevkoDigis/superchat-frontend-challenge/README.md

 npm i && cd client && npm i
 ```

-Once the dependencies are installed, you can now start the project
+Once the dependencies are installed, add a directory in the root folder "config" , add configuration file "default.json" ( you can use example {
+  "port": 5000,
+  "mongoUrl": "mongodb+srv://admin:dfcpassword@cluster0.fdxei.mongodb.net/myFirstDatabase?retryWrites=true&w=majority"
+}
+)

+Now you a ready to go!

 ### 1.3 Launch and discover